 - The next step in the process is complete the State FID/LTC application.

-- Make an appointment with our firearms licensing Detective at Medford Police 1-781-393-4769.
-Bring with you to your appointment a completed application, check made out to the City of Medford in the amount of $100.00 and proof of your completion of an approved Firearms Safety Course.
+- Make an appointment with our firearms licensing Detective by calling 781-393-4769.
+Bring with you to your appointment a completed application, a check made out to the City of Medford in the amount of $100, and proof of your completion of an approved Firearms Safety Course.

 A background check of criminal and other histories is run, and a set of the applicants’ fingerprints must be sent to the state police.
 All applications are sent through central processing and certified by the Colonel of the State Police.
 We have no control over the amount of time this takes.
 It could be as long as a few months depending on their workload.
 Please do not call about the status of your application, we will contact you.